Posted on April 1, 2018 by By John N. Trager

 But, admittedly, as much as we love presenting the plants here at The Huntington, it’s especially rewarding to see them in their natural habitat.
 So, when the opportunity arises, I’m eager to tear myself away from the greenhouse to do fieldwork.
 The experience can yield insights into natural variability, associated flora, and ecological relationships with habitat, plants, and animals.
 It can also help inform our cultivation practices so that we can better grow the plants in our care.

 After returning from Mexico, I was inspired to take a closer look at our Mammillaria plumosa.
-With the help of The Huntington’s research botanist, Raquel Folgado, we captured some close-ups through a dissecting microscope.
+With the help of The Huntington’s research botanist, Raquel Folgado Casado, we captured some close-ups through a dissecting microscope.
 Under magnification, the spines radiating from each areole look like ostrich feathers.

 I have always appreciated Mammillaria plumosa, but seeing it in the wild gave me newfound curiosity and respect for this botanical wonder.
 Visitors can see—and even touch—this cactus in the Desert Conservatory, which is open every Saturday during public hours.

-John N. Trager is The Huntington’s curator of the desert collections.
+John N. Trager is The Huntington’s curator of desert collections.